 Sara specialises in international business strategy development, distribution channel management, e-Commerce and industry-vertical mergers and acquisitions.
 Sara and her team have assisted over 1,000 Australian businesses (including some iconic brands), across a broad range of industry sectors to enter and expand in the overseas markets successfully.
 She has also managed and run various federal and state government programs including Stepping Up, Instilling International Entrepreneurship in Emerging Enterprises, Women Going Global, International Brand Protection, etc.

-Sara Cheng is an MBA alumni from Mt Eliza Business School / Melbourne Business School.
+Sara Cheng is an MBA alumnus from Mt Eliza Business School / Melbourne Business School.

 Managing Director, China Policy, Beijing

 Following a Career in economic research and diplomatic service, Philippa created China Policy in 2011.
 Immersed in the company’s coverage across macroeconomy, industry, environment, science and innovation, social and governance and geopolitical issues, she brings cross-sectoral synthesis to emerging issues.
 She advises clients in the public, private and non-profit sectors.

 She has supported many Australian students in Beijing.
 Among the most memorable moments being when her Sanlitun living room was used as one of the first venues for ACYA events in Beijing.